 Under a bare trust, the beneficiary immediately assumes legal entitlement to the trust’s assets when they reach 18; under a discretionary trust, the settlor decides when and how the beneficiary will become eligible to receive the trust; their wish being fulfilled by the trustees.
 Having a say as to when, and how, your child receives the assets that you’ve put in trust for them is an advantage, but it’s something that frequently comes at a significant cost as legal and management fees can be high.

-Junior Stakeholder/SIPPs have been available since 2001, meaning that parents can start laying the foundations for their child’s retirement from the day they are born.
+Stakeholder pensions and SIPPs are both personal pension plans governed by the same contribution and tax relief rules; ‘junior’ stakeholder and SIPPs have been available since 2001, meaning that parents can start laying the foundations for their child’s retirement from the day they are born.

 Assuming an interest rate of 5%, a parent who made 18 annual payments of £2,800 would create a pension pot of just over £1 million for their child – but they would only be eligible to receive it when they reached the age of 55.